 Through National Council Member Robert Comeau, The Canadian Canoe Museum has partnered with the Qajakkut Society, an Iqaluit-based organization, aimed at strengthening the practice of qajaq (kayak) building and paddling.
-As part of this project, The Canadian Canoe Museum commissioned the Qajakkut Society to build two qajait (kayaks).
-Traditional knowledge and language sharing have been essential to this project by combining hands-on experiential learning with guidance from Elders in the community.

 The Canadian Canoe Museum is excited to announce the official grand opening date of its highly anticipated new museum.
 The new museum will open this winter, followed by a grand opening celebration in May, marking the culmination of years of planning and ushering in a new era for The Canadian Canoe Museum and the paddling community.